GHASS19/K-Means-Clustering-Customer-Segmentation-Case-Study/README.md

 # K-Means Clustering Customer Segmentation

-### In this case study, you will implement the K-Means clustering algorithm, find the value for K using the Elbow method, the Silhouette method, and the Gap statistic, and visualize the clusters with Principal Components Analysis (PCA).
+### In this case study, I will implement the K-Means clustering algorithm, find the value for K using the Elbow method, the Silhouette method, and the Gap statistic, and visualize the clusters with Principal Components Analysis (PCA).
 You'll use real data containing information on marketing newsletters and email campaigns, as transaction-level data from customers.

 ![image](https://user-images.githubusercontent.com/86930309/228121420-cf4cdbe6-3116-4dac-81b3-d9a90c8cd234.png)